Faith-Gray/shopping-cart/README.md

 This project is still a work in progress.
 Below are the following tasks that will be added.

 - Complete the review page
-- Add the grid functionality to the sort bar
 - Add sort and filter functionality to the sort bar
-- Add additional product pictures to the product page.
+- Add additional product pictures to the product mobile page.

 ### Authors